-The Atlas Alliance has zero tolerance for corruption, and we work continuously to ensure that development aid funds reach the disabled.
+The Atlas Alliance has zero tolerance for corruption, and we work continuously to ensure that development aid funds reach persons with disabilities.

 Whistleblowing

-Any suspicions of financial irregularities, harassments or other misconduct, this should be reported.
+Any suspicions of financial irregularities, harassment, or other misconduct, should be reported.
 Read more about whistleblowing on this page.

 Completed corruption cases